 Zits.
 Blemishes.
 Spots.
 Pimples.
-Whatever you call it, acne is a skin condition universally experienced—and disliked—by all.
-Some 40-50 million Americans deal with acne, both male and female, and age does not seem to be a factor as even babies can be born with acne.
-The issue is compounded for teens who often experience the most intense bouts of acne, although it can linger well into adulthood.
-While acne is not dangerous or a serious skin problem, it can affect one’s self esteem when you feel that you aren’t putting your best face forward.
+Whatever you call it, acne is a skin condition universally experienced — and disliked — by all.
+Some 40-50 million Americans, both male and female, deal with acne, and age does not seem to be a factor as acne can even occur at birth.
+The issue is compounded for teens, who often experience the most intense bouts of acne, although it can linger well into adulthood.
+While acne is not dangerous or a serious skin problem, it can affect self-esteem when you feel that you aren’t putting your best face forward.

 Here’s what you should know about this troublesome-but-treatable condition:

 Technical terms: Acne vulgaris is the term for a variety of skin blemishes that stem from the bacteria propionibacterium acnes, as well as a combination of oil and dead skin cells inside the skin’s pores.

 - What’s included: The umbrella term of acne includes whiteheads, blackheads, pustules, nodules, papules and cysts.

 - Where it pops up: Acne is commonly found on the face but it can often appear on the back, chest, buttocks and upper arms.